smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 COMMLAYER_TO_CU_STATUS_OK: operation completed successfully;
 COMMLAYER_TO_CU_STATUS_FAILED_UNEXPECTED_PACKET: operation failed; in this case 'address' will be that of a packet causing error.
 COMMLAYER_TO_CU_STATUS_FAILED_INCOMPLETE_OR_CORRUPTED_DATA: operation failed; a packet is with incomplete or corrupted data.
-In case of any error during initialization phase CommStackServer process terminates.
+COMMLAYER_TO_CU_STATUS_FAILED_EXISTS: attempt to supply data for the same device twice In case of any error during initialization phase CommStackServer process terminates.
 Note that in case of any error a packet COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE can be sent yet before the packet COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST is received by CommStaackServer.